 If you have any questions regarding Act Your Rights or require further information, please contact the Education and Participation team on (01) 8656800.

 Here is a short video to give you a flavour of Act Your Rights

-To mark the 25th Anniversary of Ireland’s Ratification of the UN Convention on the Rights of the Child, the OCO has developed a range of new resources for educators to engage young people with rights in innovative and creative ways.
+To mark the 25th Anniversary of Ireland’s Ratification of the UN Convention on the Rights of the Child, the OCO has developed a range of new free online resources for educators to engage young people with rights in innovative and creative ways.

 The ‘Rights Museum’ resource invites 1st-4th year CSPE, Art, History, Politics & Society to explore the UNCRC and to choose and curate objects which represent rights of their choice to exhibit and share in a pop-up ‘Rights Museum’ in their school or local community.

-The Ombudsman for Children’s Office (OCO) has teamed up with A Playful City and some of Ireland’s leading artists to produce striking street art based on children’s rights which, during the month of December 2017 was on display at various locations around Dublin.
+The Ombudsman for Children’s Office (OCO) teamed up with A Playful City and some of Ireland’s leading artists to produce striking street art based on children’s rights which, during the month of December 2017 was on display at various locations around Dublin.

 The OCO and A Playful City came together to highlight children’s rights through street art and specifically to raise awareness of the right to play, the right to express yourself and the right to develop your talents.

 Play in all forms is intrinsic to the development of every child in today’s world.
 No matter their socio-economic and environmental conditions, children must be afforded the opportunity to express themselves and learn through this medium.
 The realm of play is not just a superficial activity, but has important health and well-being benefits.
 Therefore, it must be championed at all levels within our society.

 Throughout the year we undertook creative and innovative collaborations and partnerships to highlight the UNCRC and raise awareness of childrens rights.